 Read on to get her top tips for how to shop at Zara like a French girl, and you can pick up a few of our key buys, too.

 "The one thing I always buy from Zara is shoes.
 Zara shoes are always the prettiest!
 I mostly buy leather boots and heels, and sometimes I borrow sandals from my mum."

 "The only thing I don't like about their shoes is that they can be really uncomfortable when they are brand-new.
 The leather is usually quite stiff despite the good quality of it, so I usually break in the shoes at home before I wear them outside."

 "When I shop online, I usually want to buy a very specific piece.
 It's usually one of these on-trend items that would fit my style or a basic I don't have yet (like blazer or a pair of tailored trousers, for example).
 Sometimes, it's just a piece I saw a friend or another blogger wearing that I would want to try myself!"

 "I think the jeans don't fit very well and the denim gets really lose after a few hours of wearing them—but the trousers are usually well fitted.
 Also, I won't buy their linen T-shirts anymore [because] they don't last very long."

 "When I shop, I'm usually very picky about the fabric first, but I studied fashion so it's easier for me to spot clothes made of quality material.
 I also look at the mannequins, as Zara usually puts all of its nicest clothes on them."

 "I do own one piece from Zara from a long time ago that I just can't get rid of: a beautiful black waistcoat with silver embroidery and beads that I bought at least eight years ago.
-At the moment, they have some great embroidered pieces."
+At the moment, they have some great embroidered and printed pieces."